-When it comes to acne prone skin there is a direct link between breakouts and your skin's protective barrier.
+When it comes to acne prone skin there is a direct link between breakouts and your skin's microbes (bacteria).

 Ever heard of the term micro flora and wondered what it meant?
-Micro flora, microbes, bacteria, call them what ever you like, but basically they are little organisms living on and in our bodies.
+Micro flora, microbes, bacteria, call them whatever you like, but, basically they are little organisms living on and in our bodies.
 There are huge numbers of micro-organisms in and on our bodies, in fact 10 times greater than the number of human cells!
-After the gut, there are more micro-organisms on the skin than anywhere else in the body.
+Much like your gut, your skin has good and bad micro-organisms (bacteria) keeping it in balance - in fact after the gut, there are more micro-organisms on the skin than anywhere else in the body.

 When we hear bacteria we immediately think bad, right?
 Wrong!!
 It’s time to reset your thinking as it’s these invisible little microbes are responsible for keeping your body and your skin healthy and protected.
 Think of these little guys as your personalised army protecting your skin against harmful allergens, infection and pimple causing bacteria.
 Yes you heard me right - this little army is responsible for making sure that pimple causing bacteria (P.acnes) does not take over and play havoc with your skin. *Light bulb moment.

-Recently in Paris (my old home town) there was an exhibition at museum de l'Homme "In my Skin” which showcased this research and explained how it directly relates to acne.
+Recently in Paris there was an exhibition at museum de l'Homme "In my Skin” which showcased this research and explained how it directly relates to acne.

 The article below "Our skin is a nest of microbes ... and that's good!" talks about how we are all born with our own unique microbes and they are as individual to each person as our fingerprints.
 These microbes play a massive role in protecting our skin, and are an integral part of our immune system.
 Factors such as diet, lifestyle, illnesses, and skincare routines all impact on the microbes on our skin.
 In the example of acne, if the *good* microbes are destroyed or thrown out of balance the *bad* P acnes microbes replaces them - leading to inflammation and breakouts.
 AKA… acne.